FestaLab/active_analysis/README.md

 end
 ```

+The following addons available:
+- ImageAddon::OptimalQuality: An EXPERIMENTAL addon that calculates the optimal image quality using a DSSIM of 0.001.
+This addons is pretty resource hungry

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.